tjira/acorn/README.md

 sudo apt install libboost-dev libeigen3-dev libopenblas-dev
 ```

-After these well-estabilished libraries are installed, you need to compile several other dependencies.
+After these well-estabilished libraries are installed on your system, you need to compile several other dependencies.
 Fortunately, the Acorn package contains a script to install them all-in-one.
 You can install all additional dependencies by executing `./script/liball.sh` from the root directory.
 Now, go grab some coffee, it can take several hours.
 After the library compilation is finished, the project configuration should finish without errors.

 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=Release